jmd-dk/concept/_sources/tutorial/output_types.rst.txt

    The available colormaps can be viewed
    `here <https://matplotlib.org/stable/gallery/color/colormap_reference.html>`__.
-   A single colour value may also be given, either as an RGB tuple (each value raning from 0 to 1) or as a
+   A single colour value may also be given, either as an RGB tuple (each value ranging from 0 to 1) or as a
    `named colour <https://matplotlib.org/stable/gallery/color/named_colors.html>`__.

 We also specify the background colour, as well as the resolution (height and